 Note: Employment, recall, and new-job-finding probabilities by duration of unemployment for TL and PS separators.
-The vertical dashed-line in panels E and F indicate the point up to which the SIPP preserves information necessary to measure recall, according to Fujita and Moscarini (2017).
+The vertical dashed-line in panels E and F indicate the point up to which the SIPP preserves information necessary to measure recall all TL separators, according to Fujita and Moscarini (2017).
+In Figure A.4 of the previous subsection, however, we show that we are able to follow subsets of workers in PS for up to six months.
 The data source is the 1996-2008 panels of the SIPP.